sdiehl/wiwinwlh/tutorial.md

 Needless to say there is a lot of very low-quality Haskell code and documentation out there today, and being conservative in library assessment is a necessary skill.
+That said, there is also quite a few  phenomenal libraries on Hackage that are highly curated by many people.

-As a rule of thumb if the Haddock docs for the library does not have a **minimal worked example**, it is usually safe to assume that it is a RFC-style library and probably should be avoided.
+As a rule of thumb if the Haddock docs for the library does not have a **minimal worked example**, it is usually safe to assume that it is a RFC-style library and probably should be avoided in production-grade code.

 GHCi
 ----

 GHCi is the interactive shell for the GHC compiler.
-GHCi is where we will spend most of our time.
+GHCi is where we will spend most of our time in every day development.

 Command    Shortcut   Action
 ---------  ---------  --------------------------